ViolaFlower/Re-Console/README.md

 ### ⭐ Legacy Console Edition accuracy
 Re-Console seeks to be accurate to an idea of "Legacy Console Edition if it never ended".
 This means the modpack does not seek to re-create old versions, but rather make LCE in the modern versions.
 It has titular features of LCE, including the crafting menu, gamma, creative menu and more!

-If you are interested in a re-creation of old versions, check out [Re-Console: Legacy](https://modrinth.com/modpack/rc-legacy)

 ### 🚀 Major performance improvement
 Re-Console is built off and kept in sync with [Additive](https://modrinth.com/modpack/additive) by [devin](https://modrinth.com/user/devin), the OptiFine alternative officially endorsed by Sodium.
 Re-Console's goal is to significantly improve rendering and game logic performance, along with memory and hardware usage, without compromising on the game's looks or features in any way.